esphome/esphome-docs/components/display-menu.rst

 Overview
 --------

-The integration provides a menu primarily intended to be controlled by a rotary encoder with a button.
+The integration provides a menu primarily intended to be controlled either by a rotary encoder with a button or a five-button joystick controller.
 It allows to navigate a hierarchy of items and submenus with the ability to change enumeration and numeric values and execute commands.
 The menu can be activated and deactivated on demand, allowing alternating between using the screen for the menu and other information.

 The component needs to be connected to an instance of a character based LCD display, which at the moment are :ref:`lcd-pcf8574` or a :ref:`lcd-gpio`.
 For the best results the GPIO